Chapter 5 – How to Hear (Part 2)

 “Is there sea around here?”
 (Yashiro)

 “Yes.
 If you go to the outside of the outer wall, you will be able to see it immediately.”
 (Ginette)

 “It costs money to go to the outside of the outer wall….”
 (Ginette)

 Ginette showed a forced smile.

-There’s nothing changed even here.
+Guess it’s the same even here.
 The government took control the flow of money while also extorting money from here and there.
-How annoying!
+How annoying.